-Pump your breast milk 8 times within every 24-hour period or more often if breasts feel full.
-It is important to establish this consistent routine as soon as possible.
-Pumping should last for about 15 to 20 minutes and/or until milk stops flowing.
-A good tip is to keep a photo of your baby with your pump at home.
-Looking at your baby may help milk to start flowing.
+Pump your breastmilk 8 times within every 24-hour period or more often if breasts feel full.
+It is important to establish this consistent pumping routine as soon as possible.
+Pumping should last for about 15 to 20 minutes and/or until 2 minutes after the milk stops flowing.
+A good tip is to keep a photo of your baby with your pump.
+Looking at a picture of your baby may help milk to start flowing.

 Benefits of skin to skin (also known as kangaroo care) include parent-infant bonding, improved milk supply, temperature stability and hormonal adjustment.
 Baby becomes colonized with bacteria on mom or dad's skin (which is good for baby's developing immune system).

 Nonnutritive or "dry" breastfeeding.

 Dry breastfeeding may begin as early as 30 weeks corrected gestational age, depending on baby's stability.
 Readiness cues include rooting or restlessness at feeding time, waking with temperature and diaper change and sucking on pacifier or fingers.
-Dry breastfeeding helps baby practices latch and suck without milk flowing.
+Dry breastfeeding helps baby practice latch and suck without milk flowing.